Alfred Kelley mansion: History

 At the time of construction, it was the most ornate house in the city, and built in the Greek Revival style at the height of its popularity.
 The Columbus Dispatch called it the "first pretentious house built in Columbus".
 In June 1838, the Kelley family moved in; Kelley lived there until his death 21 years later.
 During the Canal Fund financial crisis in 1842, Kelley pledged his property, including the mansion, to save Ohio from bankruptcy.
 Until 1859, the house served numerous hospitality functions for state and local leaders.
 Shortly before Kelley's death, he made several changes to the house, including the construction of ells at its rear.

 It served as the governor's mansion for James E. Campbell, from 1890 to 1892; meanwhile Kelley's widow and son maintained it until 1906.
 The son, Alfred Kelley II, moved in with his wife in 1876 and lived there until 1906.
-In 1907 the Roman Catholic Diocese of Columbus purchased the building, and it became St. Joseph's Cathedral School.
-It was abandoned around 1959, and vandals ruined much of its interior.
+In 1907 the Roman Catholic Diocese of Columbus purchased the building, and it became the parochial school for St. Joseph Cathedral.
+In 1949, the house was included in a tour of old, historic, and architecturally interesting houses in Columbus, sponsored by the Columbus Gallery of Fine Arts.
+The house was the starting point of the tour, noted as a fine and early example of Greek Revival architecture.

+The Kelley mansion was abandoned around 1959, and vandals ruined much of its interior.
 Around 1960, the building and its land were sold to a developer who built the Christopher Inn, and the Kelley house was offered for free to anyone willing to move it.
 In March 1961, the Ohio Historical Society and Franklin County Historical Society joined up with the Columbus Gallery of Fine Arts to form the Kelley House Committee, Inc., a group of preservationists aiming to preserve the mansion.
 The Kelley House Committee attempted to raise $100,000 to save and move the house.
 Fundraising was not successful, and in August 1961, the preservation committee decided to dismantle the house and store the pieces until enough money could be raised.
 About 300 photographs were taken of the building, and measurements and drawings were taken for its 3,000 stone blocks.
 The house was taken down under supervision in September 1961.